-Projects will be selected using a competitive review process and awards will distributed on a geographically balanced, statewide basis.
+Mini grant awards will be chosen by lottery, while larger grant awards will be selected using a competitive review process.
 Funding can be used for outdoor recreation equipment, transportation, and related natural resource education expenses.

-The DNR will host an informational webinar at 3:30 p.m. on Thursday, Feb.
-17, to review grant requirements, the application process and to answer questions.
-Attendees must pre-register using the registration link on the “Who should apply for No Child Left Inside grants” page of the DNR’s website.
+The DNR will host an informational webinar at 3:30 p.m. on Tuesday, Nov.
+1, to review grant requirements, the application process and to answer questions.
+Attendees must pre-register using the registration link on the “Who should apply for No Child Left Inside grants” page of the DNR website.
 The webinar will be recorded and posted on the website for those who are unable to attend.

 The DNR extends its thanks to the Connecticut Department of Environmental Protection for the use of the “No Child Left Inside” name.